-- Focuses the majority of CDC effort on making developable land available (which is highly advantageous), however, does not recognise that multiple tools are required to effectively stimulate housing supply. - The Carterton East Structure Plan will meet less than half1 the anticipated demand for housing by 2043.
+- Strong relationships are a key success factor in housing delivery and current stakeholder engagement is useful. - Focuses the majority of CDC effort on making developable land available (which is highly advantageous), however, does not recognise that multiple tools are required to effectively stimulate housing supply. - The Carterton East Structure Plan will meet less than half the anticipated demand for housing by 2043.
 It is unclear whether CDC intends the remaining housing to be provided via infill of the current urban area or if it will look outward for further greenfield development opportunities. - Even when the Carterton East Structure Plan is approved there is no guarantee that affected landowners and/or developers will begin building within the short to medium term.
 This will depend on a number of external factors outside of CDC control. - The status quo doesn't provide a coordinated approach and may result in missed opportunities (e.g. communicating CDC's intended land supply pipeline to the development community in sufficient detail for developers to secure financing). - Rates remissions for papakāinga housing may not incentivise development at the scale required to address housing need across the wider community. - Piecemeal stakeholder relationships are not likely to yield the strategic information or momentum necessary to effect real change. - Unless CDC has dedicated resourcing for maintaining and growing relationships with housing stakeholders, this function may slip through the gaps in an increasingly busy operating environment.